 For Solvency II, risk margin is calculated using a cost of capital approach which involves calculating the cost of holding the SCR (per Standard Formula calculation) at each future time period until the technical provisions at the reporting date have run off.
 The amounts are then discounted back to the current time period.
 The calculation excludes new business and market risk.

-Under UK GAAP there is no requirement to recognise Risk margin in the statutory financial statements.
+Under UK GAAP there is no requirement to recognise Risk margin.

 Discounting

 Under Solvency II the best estimate technical provisions are discounted but not under UK GAAP (immaterial).